Business Risks

 Climate change is affecting society on a global scale, and it is one of the most important social challenges confronting the entire global community.
 The Group recognizes that the resulting changes to client investment environments and to their business portfolios by physical risks and transition risks could have a significant impact on our operations and business strategy.

 Climate change can also be viewed as a new business opportunity.
 The business environment in which the Group operates is undergoing significant changes.
 These include advances in faster decarbonization and a carbon recycling society and an accelerated transition to a hydrogen-based society as well as the increasingly widespread adoption of low-carbon and renewable energy, including LNG.
 As a result of these changes, major clients are overhauling their business strategies and the Group sees prospects for growth thanks to new market opportunities.
-In view of the above, we have maintained the ‘business portfolio transformation’ as our 2030 vision in the MTMP, updated in May 2021.
+In view of the above, we continue to transform our business portfolio in response to society's demand for reduced environmental load.

 Since our foundation, we have demonstrated an ability to optimize solutions for complex constraints and challenges.
 In EPC execution, we rely on this ability to optimize engineering and ensure quality, and the application ability of new technologies fusing basic research and EPC expertise.
-By leveraging these strengths, we will accelerate the transition to a carbon-free society, including hydrogen energy and carbon neutrality by 2050.
-By transforming our business portfolio on two fronts - growing carbon neutrality and life science contribution fields and creating and strengthening recurring business models - we aim to achieve a 50:50 profit split between existing and new businesses.
-Our objective is to transform our earnings structure to generate consolidated-basis net profit in excess of JPY 30 billion.
+By leveraging these strengths, we will accelerate the transition to a carbon-free society including hydrogen energy and contribute to achieving carbon neutrality by 2050 through a combination of reduction and circularity.

 (g) Plant accidents